scropool/scropool/README.md

-# Hi there 👋 Im scropool!
+# Hi there 👋 I’m scropool!

 # - 🔭 I’m currently working on LTAC Project please support it...